Pay slips ensure that employees receive the correct pay and entitlements and help employers to keep accurate and

-- the name and / or number of the superannuation fund the contributions were made to.
+- the name, or the name and number, of the superannuation fund the contributions were made to.

 Should leave balances be on a pay slip?

 While it's best practice to show an employee's leave balances on their pay slip, it’s not a requirement.
 Employers do need to tell employees their leave balances if they ask for it.